jwardsmith/Blue-Team-Scripts/Incident Response/PICERL Cheat Sheet.md

 *The bulk of all detects will come from either sensor platforms or the things people just happen to notice.*

+- Be willing to alert early!
+- Assigning Handlers - do we have a primary incident handler?
+- Control the Flow of Information - have we enforced a need to know policy?

 ### Containment

 ### Eradication